Josh Feledy

-Josh Feledy is an Australian rugby league footballer who last played as a for the Wests Tigers in the National Rugby League (NRL).
+Josh Feledy is an Australian rugby league footballer who plays as a for the Manly-Warringah Sea Eagles in the National Rugby League (NRL).

 Playing career

 2023 & 2024

 Feledy made his NRL debut in Round 27 against the Manly Warringah Sea Eagles in a 54–12 loss.
 He has been also selected for the State of Origin Under 19s representing New South Wales.
 Feledy only made two appearances for the Wests Tigers during the 2024 NRL season.
 Feledy would spend most of the year with Western Suburbs in the NSW Cup where he would score 14 tries in 20 games.

 2025

 Feledy made no appearances for the Wests Tigers in the 2025 NRL season.
 Feledy would instead play for Western Suburbs in the NSW Cup.
 On 30 September, Feledy was released by the Wests Tigers after not being offered a new contract.

+2026

+On 7 July, the Sea Eagles announced that Feledy had re-signed with the club for a further two years.